oxfamamerica/django-media-explorer/README.md

 #Tests

-Run these commands to run the DME tests.
+Run this command to run all the DME tests.

 ```
 python manage.py test media_explorer.tests
 ```

-Or you can run the tests in sections.
+Or you can run the tests individually.

 ```
 python manage.py test media_explorer.tests.elements.tests